Archive for September, 2009

 Gifted with cultural diversity, mostly resulting from his country’s (Rwanda) history, Eugene was born in Uganda in 1976, where he had his primary education.
 He later moved to join his brother who was living in Kenya, and from there had his junior secondary education. (more…)

-Leadership Development Program “One day, we will see a formerly sponsored child lead our nation.”
+“One day, we will see a former participant in Compassion’s sponsorship program lead our nation.”
 This is the dream that fills the hearts of the Compassion El Salvador staff.

 What started in 1977 in El Salvador with the implementation of the child sponsorship program, is now taking a step closer toward that dream.